-1. Train Your Team
+1. Train Your Customer Support Team

-Proactive service isn’t just about analytics, it requires an equal amount of human insight.
+Proactive customer support isn’t just about analytics, it requires an equal amount of human insight.
 Before investing in tech, make sure you have a team of engaged agents that are already thinking about your customers’ needs.
 For example, Outdoor Voices’ agents are able to collaborate more easily because of comprehensive training, amplified by Kustomer’s intuitive interface.
 Great service starts with great people.

 By combining human insight with powerful analytics, reporting, and a record of every customer’s history, you can equip your team with everything they need to know about your stakeholders.
 Just ask Glossier, who works with Kustomer and Looker to get rich insights into customer behavior.
 If you don’t have all the data in a single customer view, it’s almost impossible to be proactive.

-3. Have a Secure Data Warehouse
+3. Protect and Secure Your Data

 Beyond having all the necessary data at your fingertips, that data needs to be in one safe, central location or network of locations.
 This can be a system you’ve created in-house, or a third-party CRM—the important thing is security and usability.
 Read more about our commitment to security here.

 When you have all of your customer information in one system, across all of your platforms and integrations, you can create the kind of granular searches for customers that account for their specific behaviors or needs.
 Once you’re able to identify customers by their last order, their location, their sentiment, and more, surprising and delighting them is a snap.
-For example, Slice uses Kustomer to segment their users, then automates workflows to deliver more efficient service.

-5. Track the Right Metrics
+5. Don’t Get Lost in the Weeds: Track the Right Metrics

 You need a way to capture how your customers are feeling.
 That requires a combination of several things.
-You should be measuring sentiment within customer communications and on social, using surveys that capture metrics like CSAT, NPS, and CES, and tracking behavior across every channel of interaction.
+You should be measuring sentiment within customer communications and on social media, using surveys that capture metrics like CSAT, NPS, and CES, and tracking behavior across every channel of interaction.
 For a brand like LOLA, having all the relevant information at agents’ fingertips when customers have a question about their subscriptions is crucial to great service.

 To be smart, personal, proactive, and timely requires a lot of moving parts to come together, but doing so is the hallmark of a standout customer experience.
 Once you can gather and store all relevant customer information, you can act on it with a combination of well-trained employees and specific features within your software platform.
 When you can connect with individual customers over their preferred channel with the right personalized message, your experience can become a true revenue driver and differentiator for your organization.

-Getting there isn’t as simple as completing a checklist—it’s a complex process, unique to every business.
+Getting there isn’t as simple as completing a checklist — it’s a complex process, unique to every business.
 However, when all of these threads come together, your customers will see and feel the difference in every interaction.
 Check out Brad’s Forbes article to learn more.